malc-u/SomeoneKnowsSomething/README.md

 ## How to run this project locally

-You must have following instaled on your machine:
+You must have following installed on your machine:

 1. IDE such as VS Code or Sublime
 2. Python